EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 As a result of the previous steps, our new console app now has access to the classes defined within the web app.
 However, classes by themselves are no good if we can't actually create instances of them that we can interact with.
 The premier method for making instances of classes available throughout a .NET application is via [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
 So, we need to set that up for our little console app.

-Dependency injection is something that comes set up out of the box for ASP.NET web apps.
-Luckily for us, .NET makes it fairly easy to set this up in console apps as well by leveraging the same components.
+Dependency injection is something that comes out of the box for ASP.NET Core web apps.
+Luckily for us, .NET makes it fairly easy to set it up in console apps as well by leveraging the same components.

 For this app, we want to create user accounts.
 In the web app, user account management is done via [ASP.NET Core Identity]((https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=netcore-cli)).
 Specifically, the `UserManager` class is used to create new user accounts.
 This console app will do the same.